 Motorised Electric or Manual

-Folding arm awnings are available with a motorised gear unit or a crank handle; the crank is a conveniently located part of the awning that allows for manual retraction and extension.
+Folding arm awnings are available with a motorised electric gear unit or a crank handle; the crank is a conveniently located part of the awning that allows for manual retraction and extension.
 By installing a motorised awning, the extension and retraction is simplified at the touch of a button.
 Automation can be done via:

 - wall switches